hacs/documentation/source/docs/publish/integration.md

 ### Home Assistant Brands

-You must have added your integration to [home-assistant/brands](https://github.com/home-assistant/brands) conform to the UI standards in Home Assistant.
+You must have added your integration to [home-assistant/brands](https://github.com/home-assistant/brands) to conform to the UI standards in Home Assistant.

 ### GitHub releases (optional)